 NZFW day two was plenty-full of excitement and it was very much all go!
 Eight shows were lined up for the day – Twenty-Seven Names & Ingrid Starnes, New Generation, Deryn Schmidt, NZ Weddings, Andrea Moore, Riddle Me This, Trelise Cooper, and Kagi.
 Admittedly I was unable to make New Generation & NZ Weddings – but it was still a big day with plenty of highlights!

 I adored both shows.
-Twenty-Seven Names had plenty to please those that like the cute school-girlish look (me) – think with school-girl dresses, strawberry prints, and jelly sandals (!), as well as plenty of polka dots for anyone with a polka-dot-problem (me, again).
+Twenty-Seven Names had plenty to please those that like the cute school-girlish look (me) – think with school-girl dresses with embroidery digitizing strawberry prints, and jelly sandals (!), as well as plenty of polka dots for anyone with a polka-dot-problem (me, again).
 I loved the shape of the winter coats.
 Again, very cute.
 Ingrid Starnes was a little more grown up, like the refined big-sister who lunches.
 There were beautifully printed shirts, and I loved the belts completing the looks.

 Deryn Schmidt put on a great show.
-It was the jackets and blazers that especially caught my attention – see the beautiful gold brocade piece below.
+She presented some wonderful prom dresses.
+But it was the jackets and blazers that especially caught my attention – see the beautiful gold brocade piece below.

 Andrea Moore’s collection was cohesively themed around a ‘huntsman’ motif.
 The models donned literal pony tails, and fur, checkers, and a selection of royal colours featured throughout – all to a soundtrack broken up by galloping hooves.

 The styling at Riddle Me This sort-of the show – with colour stained hair, giant plastic sunnies, and chunky wedges.
 It all had a very nostalgic feel to it all, and was overall very fun to watch.